slackalaxy/sboutils/README.md

 * template files should be in: `/usr/share/sboutils/templates`

 ## sboask
-Displays info about a SlackBuild (including immediate list of dependencies and whether they are already installed), uses [hoorex](https://slackbuilds.org/repository/15.0/misc/hoorex/) to generate a full list of dependencies or SlackBuilds that depend on the searched entry, as well as does some basic searching.
+Displays info about a SlackBuild (including immediate list of dependencies and whether they are already installed), uses [hoorex](https://slackbuilds.org/repository/15.0/misc/hoorex/) to generate a full list of dependencies or SlackBuilds that depend on the searched entry, as well as, does some basic searching.
 ```
+bash-5.1$ sboask help
 Usage: sboask [task] SlackBuild
 Tasks:
   info           display information about SlackBuild